mymindishazel/marv-docs/dbots.md

 <br>

 > Help!
-I read the command list but I'm still having trouble!
+I'm having trouble using Marv!

 Hop on our **support server** by clicking the `Visit Website` button up above and we'll help you out c: